No Good (Start the Dance): Chart performance

-John Bush from AllMusic complimented the song as "excellent".
-British Lennox Herald described it as "rough and ready".
-In his weekly UK chart commentary, James Masterton noted that it "uses a previously successful formula of combining their mix of hardcore rave beats with an annoyingly commercial sampled hook."
-He added, "The sample in question will annoy me for months".
-Maria Jimenez from Music & Media declared it an "beatbreaker".
-Andy Beevers from Music Week gave it four out of five, calling it "another rough and rugged hardcore track.
-They still have plenty of grassroot support and will continue to outsell other hardcore acts by a big margin."

-NME named it one of The Prodigy’s "finest singles", with its "scuzzy euphoria and thumping bass."
-Brad Beatnik from the RM Dance Update wrote, "The first Prodigy release for more than a year sees them working up a typically frenetic hard groove with a neat wobbly bassline and standard 'no good for me' vocals."
-He concluded, "Massive chart action expected".
-Another editor, James Hamilton, described it as a "typical frantic hardcore 145 2-0bpm [track]".
-Gareth Grundy from Select stated that Liam Howlett's "jungle and hardcore roots are still present, but he injects some space and gracious melody between the coruscating rhythm."

 Music video

-The song's accompanying music video, directed by Walter Stern combines the humorous flavour of that for the band's previous video for "Out of Space" with the menace of "Firestarter" and "Breathe" videos to come.
+The song's accompanying music video, directed by English director Walter Stern combines the humorous flavour of that for the band's previous video for "Out of Space" with the menace of "Firestarter" and "Breathe" videos to come.
 Filmed in a disused, underground cellar below Spitalfields market in the East End of London, the video features characters dancing to the song whilst the band members prowl around moodily.
 After Howlett breaks down a plaster wall with a sledgehammer, group member Keith Flint is seen in a straitjacket, eventually being locked into a Plexiglas box-prison which begins to fill with smoke.
 "No Good (Start the Dance)" received heavy rotation on MTV Europe, power play on France's MCM and was A-listed on Germany's VIVA in August 1994.

 Liam Howlett said to Dazed magazine "No Good... was a response to all that shit Eurodance stuff", and said that the band had started to make better videos.
 The music video became the last music video to be played on the music channel NME TV directly before its closure at 6:00am on 5 January 2012.